 When we arrived, the weather forecast was not as we had hoped for the duration of the trip.
 But, there were definite positives to the colder weather.
 For example, some species were more active than they would typically be, & some were still nest-building.
 This meant different photographic opportunities from previous years so, as the saying goes, every cloud has a silver lining!

 .
-I had seen some fantastic images from previous years so was eager to capture some of my own.
+I had seen some fantastic images from previous years, so I was eager to capture some of my own.

 The lake hide